Theresa Christine 'Chris' Bryant

 A wake service will be held at 6 p.m., Monday, April 19, 2021 in the funeral home chapel with a visitation to follow until 8 p.m.

-The wake service may be viewed by following the livestream link at www.beckerfuneral.com or by visiting the Becker-Rabon Facebook page.
+The Mass and wake service may be viewed by following the livestream link at www.beckerfuneral.com or by visiting the Becker-Rabon Facebook page.

 She was born on Dec.
 23, 1927 in Carnegie, as one of eight children of Lee Fount Nix and Teresa Gonshor Nix.